nginx/unit-docs/source/howto.rst

 Miscellaneous
 *************

-- :doc:`howto/docker`: Configure Unit in a Docker container.
+- :doc:`howto/docker`: Configure standalone Unit or a Unit-run app in a Docker container.
 - :doc:`howto/integration`: Run Unit with load balancing, proxying, and enhanced security.